chaimabenabda2/Animal-Species-Classifier-using-CNN-Streamlit/README.md

 - Image classification into animal species
 - User-friendly interface using Streamlit
-- Built with deep learning and Python
+- Built with transfer learning and Python

 ## Requirements